CreLox/CreLox/README.md

 ___________________________________
 **Quotes I like**

-> ...Stepping out into the universe, we must confront the reality of interstellar travel.
+> Stepping out into the universe, we must confront the reality of interstellar travel.
 We must reach far beyond our own lifespans.
 We must think not as individuals but as a species. - *Interstellar*, 2014 movie (narrated by Professor Brand)

 > L'Internationale sera le genre humain. - Eugène Pottier (in *L'Internationale*)
 ___________________________________
-**On me**

 Interested in knowing me as a biologist?
-Here are my [thesis abstract](https://deepblue.lib.umich.edu/handle/2027.42/174669) and [ORCID](https://orcid.org/0000-0002-5075-5722)/[Google Scholar](https://scholar.google.com/citations?user=Lwu9LecAAAAJ) profile!
+Read my [thesis abstract](https://deepblue.lib.umich.edu/handle/2027.42/174669) and [ORCID](https://orcid.org/0000-0002-5075-5722)/[Google Scholar](https://scholar.google.com/citations?user=Lwu9LecAAAAJ) profile :)

 ___________________________________
 **On GitHub**